Defining pharmaceutical waste

 Pharmaceutical waste is medicines that cannot be returned or reused.
 It includes medicines that are out-of-date, damaged, no longer required or unsuitable for their intended use.
 In addition, it includes part-filled and empty medicine containers.

-Identifying types of pharmaceutical waste and disposal containers contains further information on specific types of waste.
+Identifying types of pharmaceutical waste and disposal containers (SPS page) contains further information on specific types of waste.

 Legislation and guidance